Kotlin/kotlin-spec/docs/src/md/kotlin.core/operators.md

 ### Destructuring declarations

-A special case of definition by convention is the destructuring declaration of properties, which is available for [local properties][Local property declaration], parameters of [lambda literals][Lambda literals] and the iteration variable of [for-loops][For-loop statement].
+A special case of definition by convention is the destructuring declaration of properties, which is available for [local properties][Local property declaration], parameters of [lambda literals][Lambda literals] and the iteration variable of [for-loops][For-loop statements].
 See the corresponding sections for particular syntax.

 This convention allows to introduce a number (one or more) of properties in the place of one by immediately *destructuring* the property during construction.